SoumitaMukherjee/SoumitaMukherjee/README.md

 - 👋 Hi, I’m @SoumitaMukherjee
 - 👀 I’m interested in Data Science and Statistics
-- 🌱 I’m currently learning Data Science
+- 🌱 I’m currently learning advanced Data Science
 - 💞️ I’m looking to collaborate on Analytical Tools and Automation Softwares
 - 📫 How to reach me soumitamukherjee4@gmail.com